 Whether you are interested in listening to the sounds of the holidays performed live by local musicians, enjoying treats and eats from food trucks and brews from the Beer Garden, or crossing holiday gift shopping off your list, Music City Winterfest has something for everyone.
 The free day of fun kicks off at 10 a.m. on Saturday, December 10, and continues until 4 p.m.
 The Holiday Market offers goods from 100 local craft artisans.
 Learn more at musiccitywinterfest.com.

-December 18, 2015: Night Market at Nashville Farmers’ Market
+December 16-17, 2016: Night Market and Holiday Fest at Nashville Farmers’ Market

-Stroll the stalls of the Nashville Farmers’ Market while digging into a delicious meal, singing Christmas carols, sipping on festive cocktails and visiting with Ole Saint Nick during December’s Night Market.
-Restaurants and merchants stay open late so you can shop in a lively environment.
+Stroll the stalls of the Nashville Farmers’ Market while digging into a delicious meal, singing Christmas carols, sipping on festive cocktails and visiting with Ole Saint Nick during December’s Night Market on Friday, December 16 and Holiday Fest on Saturday, December 17.
+During Night Market, restaurants and merchants stay open late so you can shop in a lively environment.
 Go with the gals and drink down a chocolate peppermint martini, take a date or bring the kiddos — all are welcome.
-The fun starts at 5 p.m.
+The fun starts at 5 p.m. on Friday and 10 a.m. on Saturday.
 Learn more at nashvillefarmersmarket.org.